lo6ic/cs-blog/posts/react-&-gatsby-learning-series.md

 1. **Foundation Series – React Fundamentals**

-    - Mental model shift: Angular → React
+    - <a href="https://www.christopherschedler.com/posts/from-angular-to-react:-understanding-the-mental-model-shift" target="_blank">From Angular to React: Understanding the Mental Model Shift</a>

     - Components, props, and events